 The number of current freshmen in each school during the 2022-23 school year was as follows:

 - Olin Business School: 165

 - McKelvey School of Engineering: 266

 Washington University in St. Louis’ yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 49% for the Class of 2026.

 How WashU Rates Applicants

-There are 12 factors that WashU ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, class rank standardized test scores (test-optional for Class of 2021 only), the essays, recommendations, extracurricular activities, talent/ability, and character/personal characteristics, volunteer work, paid work, and demonstrated interest.
+There are 8 factors that WashU ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, class rank standardized test scores (even being test-optional), the essays, recommendations, talent/ability, and character/personal characteristics.

 In the words of the admissions office: “Washington University is looking for students with a high school diploma or equivalent who took a challenging college-preparatory curriculum in high school complemented by extracurricular activities, community service, and work experience.
 Your senior-year transcript should show that you continue to take demanding courses.
 Most applicants take advantage of honors, advanced placement, and International Baccalaureate courses, if offered by their high schools.”